• Skip to primary navigation

 • Stricter investment choices and can only re-balance the portfolio twice per year

-• Distribution Restrictions: Funds are limited to secondary institution expenses only
+• Distribution Restrictions: Funds are limited to qualifying higher education expenses

 • The parent is the permanent account holder, and remains in control of the money for all time